 Before Arkansas Department of Insurance will issue an adjuster license, the individual applicant must provide proof of twelve (12) months of experience as an adjuster or proof of a twelve (12) months apprenticeship under a licensed adjuster.
 The required form may be found on the Arkansas Department of Insurance website.

 For individuals, the residence address must be in Arkansas.

-Life settlement producer may only be applied for electronically if they apply for a producer license or currently hold an active resident producer license in the state of Arkansas.
+Life Settlement Producer may only be applied for electronically if they apply for an insurance producer license or currently hold an active Resident Producer license in the state of Arkansas.

-- If the applicant is applying for a producer license or adjuster license, an exam must first be passed before a license will be issued.
+- If the applicant is applying for an insurance producer license or adjuster license, an exam must first be passed before a license will be issued.
 The exception to this rule is if the applicant is applying for the variable products LOA.
 This LOA does not require an exam.

-- A consultant applicant must hold an active producer license in Arkansas on PDB.
+- A consultant applicant must hold an active insurance producer license in Arkansas on PDB.

 - An exam is required for reapplication if license classes require an exam on the initial application.